apache/drill/_docs/configure-drill/075-configuring-user-authentication.md

 ### Installing and Configuring PAM

 Install and configure the provided Drill PAM.
 Drill only supports the PAM provided here.
 Optionally, you can [build and implement a custom authenticator]({{ site.baseurl }}/docs/configuring-user-authentication/#implementing-and-configuring-a-custom-authenticator).

+{% include startnote.html %}Do not point to an existing directory where other Hadoop components are installed.
+Other file system libraries can conflict with the Drill libraries and cause system errors.{% include endnote.html %}

 Complete the following steps to install and configure PAM for Drill:

 1. Download the `tar.gz` file for the Linux platform:
    [http://sourceforge.net/projects/jpam/files/jpam/jpam-1.1/](http://sourceforge.net/projects/jpam/files/jpam/jpam-1.1/)
-2. Untar the file, and copy the `libjpam.so` file into a directory.
+2. Untar the file, and copy the `libjpam.so` file into a directory that does not contain other Hadoop components.
    Example:` /opt/pam/`
-3. Run the following command, and include the directory where you put the `libjpam.so` file:
+3. Add the following line to `<DRILL_HOME>/conf/drill-env.sh`, including the directory where the `libjpam.so` file is located:

-   `export DRILLBIT_JAVA_OPTS=" -Djava.library.path=<directory>"`
+     `export DRILLBIT_JAVA_OPTS="-Djava.library.path=<directory>"`

-   Example: `export DRILLBIT_JAVA_OPTS=" -Djava.library.path=/opt/pam/"`
+      Example: `export DRILLBIT_JAVA_OPTS="-Djava.library.path=/opt/pam/"`

-4. Add the following block to `drill.exec` in the `drill-override.conf` file located in `<DRILLINSTALL_HOME>/conf/`:
+4. Add the following configuration to the `drill.exec` block in `<DRILL_HOME>/conf/drill-override.conf`:

           drill.exec {
            security.user.auth {